 Both of our main sources for Biblical research, the Perseus Project at Tufts University and the Blue Letter Bible provide a wealth of research detail.
 The Perseus Project is used for analyzing the Greek in the verses and for general definitions for word meaning.
 We do not use biblical resources for definitions because they are tautological, defining terms by how they are translated in the Bible regardless of their general meaning at the time of Christ.
 The Blue Letter Bible is used for accessing different translations of the Bible and researching information such as the occurrences of Greek words in the Septuagint.
 We have tried to link all articles to the relevant parts of these databases.
+I also use the Greek New Testament Coalition Project to see all the oldest Greek manuscripts to check the version at Perseus against the others when there are differences.
 However, both sites have changed their system of accessing pages since this site was started so some of our old links are outdated.

 However, you can still access these resources to find the research material for any given verses.

 To find any Greek verse from the current source we use on the Perseus site;